InsertKoinIO/koin/koin-projects/docs/quickstart/android-java.md

 }
 ```

-*Note:* we declare our MySimplePresenter class as `factory` to have a create a new instance each time our Activity will need one.
+?> we declare our MySimplePresenter class as `factory` to have a create a new instance each time our Activity will need one.

 ## Start Koin